behreajj/CamZup/README.md

 Cam Z-Up is split into two packages: `pfriendly` and `core`.
 The `pfriendly` package contains code (mostly) compatible with Processing's API.
 Inside it, you'll find

 - `Zup3`, which extends `PGraphicsOpenGL`, like `P3D`;
-- `Yup3`, which also extends `PGraphicsOpenGL`.
+- `Yup3`, which also extends `PGraphicsOpenGL`;
 - `YupJ2`, which extends `PGraphicsJava2D`, a.k.a. `JAVA2D`, the default Processing renderer based on the Java AWT library;
 - `Yup2`, which extends `PGraphicsOpenGL`, like `P2D`, a "2.5D" renderer;

 The `FX2D` renderer, based on Java FX, is not supported.

 This library's `core` package includes basic utilities that were used to modify the Processing renderer.
-In this package, you'll find classes such as `Vec2`, `Vec3`, `Quaternion`.
+In this package, you'll find classes such as `Vec2`, `Vec3` and `Quaternion`.

-If your sketch is simple enough that you can flip the y-axis by supplying `-1` to either [scale](https://processing.org/reference/scale_.html) or [camera](https://processing.org/reference/camera_.html) without adverse effects, then you likely don't need this library.
+If your sketch is simple enough that you can flip the y-axis by supplying `-1` to either [scale](https://processing.org/reference/scale_.html) or the final parameters of [camera](https://processing.org/reference/camera_.html) without adverse effects, then you likely don't need this library.
 Even so, Cam Z-Up is  general purpose: its aim is to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as other, more specialized libraries.
 For an easy mouse-controlled orbital camera with GUI support, I would recommend [peasycam](https://github.com/jdf/peasycam) instead.
 Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

 Cam Z-Up is tested with Processing version [4.0 alpha 1](https://github.com/processing/processing4/releases/tag/processing-1270-4.0a1).